 — he/she may be a candidate for a simultaneous kidney and pancreas transplant.

 The advantage of this type of dual-organ transplant is that it involves one surgical procedure and uses a single donor, reducing the risk of rejection.
-In most cases, a kidney-pancreas transplant is performed using organs from a deceased donor, but there have been several transplants performed using a living donor kidney and a deceased donor pancreas.
+In most cases, a kidney-pancreas transplant is performed using organs from a deceased donor, but several transplants have been performed using a living donor kidney and a deceased donor pancreas.

 Kidney-Pancreas Transplantation For People With Type 2 Diabetes